 - Excellent organization, communication and interpersonal skills.

-- Good knowledge spoken and written English (level 4) in order to assist/instruct and to write experimental procedures and instructions.
+- Good knowledge (Level 4) of spoken and written English (level 4) in order to assist/instruct and to write experimental procedures and instructions.
+Basic knowledge (Level 3) of spoken French.

 IMPORTANT: The language and computer skills of short-listed candidates will be tested.